 Remember that your environment and lifestyle choices are just as important as your genes.

-If you’ve liked this post, then you’ll also probably enjoy our article that debunks whether height matters in basketball.
+If you’ve liked this post, then you’ll also probably enjoy our article that debunks whether height matters in basketball or our post on why basketball athletes have large shoulders.

-Check it out when you’ve got some free time to spare!
+Check those out when you’ve got some free time to spare!